 Once upon a time, Canibal Royal had one of the most beautiful and exclusive beaches in Playa del Carmen.
 However, a sad combination of time and erosion have almost completely destroyed this area.

-But fear not, I put on my explorers’ cap, and headed a little ways around the corner, towards 48 street, and discovered a little gem.
+I put on my explorers’ cap, and headed a little ways around the corner, towards 48 street, and discovered a little gem.

 Coco Reef is the only beach in Playa del Carmen that you can describe as secluded.